dm03514/blog/2017/01/event-based-system-tests.md

 reliable higher level tests, system testing is often performed by developers as part of development or by a QA department before a release is allowed.
 While developer testing is implicitly required with creating any sort of software, with enough investment and the application of maintainable techniques, explicit QA based software release gating can be removed from the software development lifecycle.
+One technique I have found very useful in creating system tests is including "hook"s which can notify

 Focus on system tests involving asynchronous systems.
 An asynchronous system is one which performs work outside of the context of a request: